Highly rated local moving companies for Colorado Springs to Orlando moves

 - Orlando is considered to be less safe than Colorado Springs with a score of 50.43 vs Colorado Springs’s 58.06.

-- Air quality in Orlando is good, and in Colorado Springs it's moderate.
+- Air quality in Orlando is Good, and in Colorado Springs it’s Moderate.

 - State licensing: Individuals and companies engaging in for-profit local and intrastate moving within the Sunshine State must register each year with the Department of Agriculture and Consumer Services – Division of Consumer Services.
 Ensure the company you choose is licensed to handle your move.

-- State regulator: You can verify a Florida moving company's license by visiting the state's public utilities commission.
+- State regulator: To confirm a moving company’s license in Florida, visit the state’s public utilities commission.

-- Moving company insurance: The amount and type of insurance movers must have depends on state regulations.
+- Moving company insurance: Each state has its own requirements for the level of insurance moving companies must carry.
 Released Value Protection stands out as a cost-effective choice, provided by movers at no extra expense, although it comes with limited coverage.
-In this option, the mover's liability is capped at 60 cents per pound per article.
+In this option, the mover’s liability is capped at 60 cents per pound per article.
 To ensure comprehensive coverage matching the full value of your items, consult with your chosen moving company about alternative options or explore third-party insurance providers.
 Secure the best protection for your belongings during the move with these tailored coverage choices.

 - Moving checklist: Let our moving checklist guide you through the process and help ensure nothing slips through the cracks.